arpcard/FAQ/README.md

 <details closed>
 <summary>Q11: How are Minimum Inhibitory Concentration (MIC) data curated?</summary>
 <br>
 A: The CARD does not yet curate MIC data directly, but instead records the resistance profile of resistance genes.
-This is performed using the categorical confers_resistance_to relationship within the Antibiotic Resistance Ontology, e.g. beta-lactamases confers_resistance_to beta-lactams, as well as the specific confers_resistance_to_drug relationship, e.g. AAC(1) confers_resistance_to_drug apramycin.
+This is performed using the categorical confers_resistance_to_drug_class relationship within the Antibiotic Resistance Ontology, e.g. beta-lactamases confers_resistance_to_drug_class beta-lactams, as well as the specific confers_resistance_to_antibiotic relationship, e.g. AAC(1) confers_resistance_to_antibiotic apramycin.
 The latter requires constant curatorial effort and may have gaps - please let us know if find such missing data within the CARD.
 </details>

 <details closed>